laanwj/etna_viv/README.md

 - `imx6_v4_0_0`: v4 API, but i.MX6 specific, release 4.0.0

 If possible get the `gc_*.h` headers for your specific kernel version.
-If that's not possible, try to find which of the above sets of headers is most similar, and adapt that.
+If that's not possible, try to find which of the above sets of headers is most similar, and use or adapt that.

 General
 --------